1985 Indianapolis 500: Pole Day – Saturday May 11

 Carter could not eclipse Brayton's one-lap track record, but his run was more consistent.
 Carter's four-lap average of 212.533 mph was faster overall than Brayton, and itself was a new four-lap track record.
 Carter took the top spot by a mere 0.177 seconds.
 As a result, in a mostly rare situation, the one-lap and four-lap track records were thus held by two different drivers.
 Carter clinched the pole position, and completed a 1st–2nd sweep for the Buicks on the starting grid.
-Only a half-hour had passed, but the Buicks had already established their dominance of time trials, and distanced themselves from the rest of the competition.
+Only a half-hour had passed, but the Buicks had already established their dominance of time trials.
 After the record-setting run, Brayton picked up the sponsorship of Hardee's during the week.

-With the pole position basically out-of-reach, the rest of the field battled out to see who would fill out the front row.
-Emerson Fittipaldi (211.322 mph) put himself tentatively in third position, but Mario Andretti (211.576 mph) later bumped him off the front row.
+With the pole position now out-of-reach, the rest of the field battled to see who would fill out the front row.
+Emerson Fittipaldi (211.322 mph) put himself tentatively in third position, but Mario Andretti (211.576 mph) later bumped him down.
 At 1:13 p.m., Bobby Rahal, the last driver with a legitimate shot, turned in a run of 211.818 mph, securing the outside of the front row.

 A busy day saw 27 cars qualify.
 Rick Mears returned from his 1984 leg injuries to qualify 10th.
 Danny Sullivan put his car in the field in 8th.
 No driver from 1911 to 1984 had ever won the race from 8th starting position, and it was often nicknamed the dreaded "8-ball spot".